Experiencing constipation after a stomach bug is common and can be managed with hydration, dietary changes, and gentle exercise.

 Why Constipation Happens

-Constipation is defined as having fewer than three bowel movements per week or experiencing difficulty when trying to pass stool.
+Constipation is often described as having fewer than three bowel movements per week, passing hard or dry stools, or experiencing difficulty when trying to pass stool.
+The National Institute of Diabetes and Digestive and Kidney Diseases constipation guide explains that constipation may include hard, dry, or lumpy stools, painful bowel movements, or the feeling that not all stool has passed.
 After a stomach bug, several factors contribute to this condition:

 1. Dehydration

 Dehydration is one of the most immediate concerns following gastrointestinal illness.
 Fluids are lost through vomiting and diarrhea; if not replenished adequately, it leads to hardening of stools.
-The colon absorbs excess water from waste material; if you’re dehydrated, this process results in drier stool that’s harder to pass.
+The colon absorbs water from waste material; if you’re dehydrated, this process can result in drier stool that’s harder to pass.

 2. Dietary Choices

-Post-stomach bug diets often consist of low-fiber foods that are easy on the stomach but do little to promote regularity.
-Foods such as bananas, rice, applesauce, and toast (the BRAT diet) are commonly recommended during recovery but are not ideal for long-term digestive health due to their low fiber content.
+Post-stomach bug diets often consist of low-fiber or limited-variety foods that are easy on the stomach but do little to promote regularity when eaten for too long.
+Foods such as bananas, rice, applesauce, and toast are commonly used during recovery because they are bland and gentle.
+However, they are not ideal as the only long-term food pattern for digestive health because your body still needs enough fluids, fiber, and balanced nutrition to restore normal bowel movements.

 3. Reduced Physical Activity